saisyam/review-analytics-api/README.md

 # Review Analytics
-Building an application to analyze reviews using FastAPI, MongoDB and ReactJS.
+Building an application to analyze reviews using FastAPI, PostgreSQL and ReactJS.

 ## Run the application